 The risk of conflicts of interest arises from the public stewardship role that GPs assume in their position of commissioners of primary care (Moran et al., 2017a).
 This differs fundamentally from their role as private providers contracted by the NHS to deliver primary care services.
 Our respondents told us that they perceived the risk of conflicts of interest concerned processes such as: obtaining clinical input for contract and service specifications; supporting the development of GP provider organisations; GPs’ influence over discussions and decision-making; and GPs’ perceived bias towards primary care.
 Thus, a central issue was the public interest and ensuring value for money for public funds.
 It was regarded as necessary for GPs, as the custodians of public funds, to persuade the public that the CCG had no vested interests.
 The perception of a conflict of interest was viewed as being just as serious as an actual conflict of interest.

 We identified two types of conflicts of interest that arose from CCGs taking on co-commissioning.
 One from GPs’ influence over discussions and decision making as well as GPs’ potential bias towards primary care.
 The other from committee members other than GPs and practice managers, including lay members.
 Although GPs were in the minority on the PCCC, they could unduly influence decisions and this more ambiguous conflict of interest was more difficult to deal with than more overt conflict of interest.
-GPs had ‘soft power’, especially in terms of influencing decision-making.
+GPs had ‘soft power’, in terms of being able to exert authority and influence over decision-making rather than relying on hierarchical supervision or sanctions (Courpasson, 2000).
 To mitigate this, GPs in our case study sites who declared a conflict of interest were asked to either leave the room or stay in the room but not participate in the discussion and vote.
 However, there was a lack of consistency in this practice both within and between CCGs, meaning that GPs were sometimes involved in discussions about funding and contracts.
 The ‘soft’ influence was less apparent when the CCG employed an independent GP, which implied that GPs pre-existing relationships with other committee members may be important.

 There was some cognisance that the GP membership were not always happy with the new policy.
 GPs on the Governing Body felt divorced from the primary care committee and this caused frustration as primary care was their area of expertise and the separation could inhibit a strategic overview of the CCGs responsibilities: